Sharks and Us: Free Webinar Presents Short Film about Humanity’s Relationship with Sharks through Unique Hawaiian Lense

 “One of my primary goals with Manō is to present a cultural perspective to shark conservation by sharing the relationship between sharks and Native Hawaiians, in which these animals are revered and loved as family,” said Biggs.
 “My hope is that this film will illustrate how vulnerable sharks are and inspire people to protect them.”

 The film, which is about 10 minutes long, follows humankind’s relationship with these animals through the eyes of a tiger shark in Hawaii’s ever-changing waters.
-From the ancient Hawaiians first settlement of the islands to present day, viewers will get a specialized view of how these animals are both revered, feared, and even killed in a world of once-pristine seas to an ocean now desecrated with pollution and capitalized as a economic resource through activities such as shark finning.
+From the ancient Hawaiians’ first settlement of the islands to the present day, viewers will get a specialized view of how these animals are both revered, feared, and even killed in a world of once-pristine seas to an ocean now desecrated with pollution and capitalized as an economic resource through activities such as shark finning.

 “It’s no secret that sharks are vital for healthy oceans,” said Meredith Beeson, Project and Research Coordinator at Maui Nui Marine Resource Council.
 “And unfortunately it’s well known that these animals are declining rapidly.
 We hope this webinar and film spark more compassion and understanding for these important and misunderstood animals.”

 Brittany Biggs is an animation professional, filmmaker, artist, and educator.
 She is currently a Previz / Rough Layout Artist at DreamWorks Animation.
 Her animation feature film screen credits include DreamWorks’ Trolls, Kung Fu Panda 3, Kung Fu Panda 2, and Turbo.
 Prior to her recent return to DreamWorks, she was an Assistant Professor of 3D Animation at the Academy for Creative Media at the University of Hawaii at Mānoa.
 In August 2020, she was selected as one of 102 fellows for the Unreal Fellowship in Virtual Production.